 “Open the Heart Rate app”

 “What kinds of things can I ask you?”

 Interact with Siri

 To make a request to Siri, do any of the following:

-On Apple Watch Series 3 and later, raise your wrist and speak into your Apple Watch.
+Raise your wrist and speak into your Apple Watch.

-On earlier models, say “Hey Siri” followed by your request.
+Say “Hey Siri” followed by your request.